8 Types of Pronouns

 • He claims himself to be a brilliant student.

-• She wants to take herself in a new position.
+• She wants to take herself to a new position.

 4. Demonstrative Pronouns

 Demonstrative pronouns are usually used to point to specific things and identify or highlight something in particular.
 In other words, we can say they replace nouns that are understood in the context.
-A demonstrative pronoun is placed to specify a subject.
-Let us see some examples; these, those, it, etc.
+A demonstrative pronoun is used to specify a subject.
+Let us see some examples: this, that, these, those, etc.

 Demonstrative pronouns are marked in bold for easy identification.